 - Panting & Foot pad sweating

-- The outer coat provides a shield from direct sun, and deflects away the heat (particularly with lighter colored coats).
+- The outer coat provides a shield from direct sun and deflects away from the heat (particularly with lighter colored coats).
 The outer coat consists of guard hairs, which do not molt.

 How to Cool Our Dogs & Reduce Their Fur ~ Naturally

 - Take a good look at the weight of your GSD.
 Is he or she lean and fit?
 It’s easier for a slender body to stay cool.
 And, as an added bonus, a lean body helps promote overall health and longevity.